 We provide Specialist consultations in all areas of Digestive and Liver Diseases and post-endoscopy specialist follow up.

 Endoscopy Services In Melbourne

 Bowel Cancer Prevention

 Regular colorectal cancer screening is one of the most powerful weapons for preventing colorectal cancer.
+Bowel Cancer Screening is highly important especially after the age of 50.
+Colonoscopy offers the best chance of early detection and removal of pre-cancerous polyps.
 Find out more about bowel cancer prevention.

 All patients referred to us have access to the best in gastroenterological care regardless of insurance status.

 We provide diagnostic testing with Fructose, Lactose and Lactulose Breath Tests for Fructose intolerance, Lactose intolerance and SIBO (Small Intestinal Bacterial Overgrowth).

 Accurately diagnosing liver fibrosis (scarring) and inflammatory activity are the most important factors for determining the stage of the disease, assessing the patient’s prognosis, and predicting treatment responses.

 Liver Fibrosis Scan (ultrasound-based elastography) provides non-invasive and painless approach for assessing Fibrosis in liver disease.